dcalabresi-umd/msml641-nlp-project/README.md

 ## State of the Art Review

+The following is a list of research papers that apply NLP techniques to predict the performance of headlines using the Upworthy Research Archive dataset.

 ### 1 - Nate Matias Meta Analysis (2020)

 The creator of this dataset has done a meta analysis as part of his Princeton University course: